 1. Cut vegetables into smaller, equal-sized pieces before adding them to the stockpot.
 Doing so helps extract greater flavor from vegetables.

 2. Brown aromatics.
-Sweating aromatic vegetables such as onions, celery, carrots, leeks, garlic, or shallots help to develop a deep, sweet flavor which adds a layer of complexity to stocks.
+Sweating aromatic vegetables such as onions, celery, carrots, leeks, garlic, or shallots help to develop a deep, sweet flavor that adds a layer of complexity to stocks.

 4. Begin cooking stock with cold water.
 Different vegetables have varying degrees of water solubility and at different temperatures.
 Staring with cold water and slowing increasing the heat ensures that all of the flavors have an opportunity to be extracted, and at just the right temperatures.